 BOONE COUNTY HISTORICAL INVESTIGATION SERVICES

-Boone County Historical Investigation Services is an organization that exist to preserve, promote and protect Boone County, Missouri history through research, writing, and the collection of historical artifacts.
+Boone County Historical Investigation Services is an organization that exists to preserve, promote and protect Boone County, Missouri history through research, writing, and the collection of historical artifacts.

 Marty Paten is the founder of Boone County Historical Investigation Services.
 His intense interest in American History, American Constitutional Law and Boone County, Missouri history has led him to pursue extensive research and writing on each of these vast subjects.
 His primary research focus, ranges from 1450-1865 covering the Discovery Period through the end of the Civil War.
 Mr. Paten’s primary objective is to promote early American History and Constitutional Law emphasizing the theme of “What Made America Great”.